By Shelly Mushinski, Director, Enrollment & Implementation, Guardian Life Insurance Company of America®

 When considering insurance providers to offer this supplemental benefit, consider a provider that can design a benefits package with flexibility to offer a breadth of options that can accommodate: specialized executive benefits for your high income, high value employees, and supplemental benefits for other employee segments that speak to the demographics of your organization.
 In addition, look for multiple funding options to meet your objectives (voluntary, employer-paid, and cost sharing options/executive carve-out).
 Custom benefit strategies allow you to tailor funding options such as employer-paid for the executive population and employee-paid for other segments.
 Look also for an array of billing options to fit your administrative needs.

 Employees are most satisfied with a new benefit offering when they clearly understand its value and how it applies to their situation.
-Insurance can be complicated, and employees may not understand the value of the product.
+Employees may not understand the value of insurance products because the nature of insurance itself is complicated.
 To overcome this challenge, work with a provider on a strong educational approach, tailored to the demographics and culture of your company, so employees can feel confident in their decision.
 Personalized education is critical and educating employees on how their Group LTD plan works for them is essential.
-Working with a provider that offers a strong educational component is often perceived by employers as a major value-add service.
+Employers see value in providers that offer a strong educational component.

 In addition, look for online enrollment strategies that provide educational tools to help employees calculate their lifestyle-related expenses to make an informed decision on the need for additional coverage.
-Look for a carrier that has flexible enrollment strategies that align with your benefit culture (they should seem like an extension of you).
-You should also look for a carrier that provides flexible strategies that “move with” enrollment activity – these are designed to engage and drive the employee to action.
+Look for a carrier that has flexible enrollment strategies that align with your benefit culture (they should seem like an extension of you), as well as one that provides strategies that “move with” enrollment activity.
+These are designed to engage and drive the employee to action.
 For insurance providers that offer online enrollment, enrollment and policy issue can take place in a matter of minutes, offering a seamless application process.
 Make sure to work with a provider that provides first-class implementation and enrollment support that always puts you and your employees first.